github/vscode-codeql/docs/test-plan.md

 2. Select the `google/brotli` database (or download it if you don't have one already)
 3. Run a local query.
 4. Once the query completes:
+   - Chose the `#select` result set from the drop-down
    - Check that the results table is rendered
    - Check that result locations can be clicked on

 #### Test case 4: Can use AST viewer

 1. Click on any code location from a previous query to open a source file from a database
+2. Select the highlighted code in the source file
-2. Open the AST viewing panel and click "View AST"
+3. Open the AST viewing panel and click "View AST"
-3. Once the AST is computed:
+4. Once the AST is computed:
    - Check that it can be navigated

 ### MRVA